By Boma Benjy – Iwuoha

 Playtime is one of the most cost-effective investments a parent can make in a child’s education.
 It requires nothing more than time, space, and imagination.
 It does require your faith in her inner strength, her capacity to make her own fun; it requires stepping back and letting your child discover who she is, what she enjoys doing, and the ability to pursue her own interests.

 While parental support for learning is enormously important to kids’ success, that can be tragically overdone.
 Instead of being filled with spontaneous improvisation and discovery, children’s time is increasingly being scheduled by adults and gobbled up by electronic devices.
-By robbing kids of ample time for imagination, exploration, and collaborative invention, we are taking away essential opportunities for them to develop the skills required for real achievement and fulfillment over time.
+By robbing kids of ample time for imagination, exploration, and collaborative invention, we are taking away essential opportunities for them to develop the skills required for real achievement and fulfilment over time.
 There’s more and more evidence demonstrating the importance of playtime in kids’ lives.
 Psychiatrist Kay Redfield Jamison wrote, “Play is not a luxury.
 Play is a necessity.”
 Psychologist Peter Gray wrote, “Play deprivation is bad for children.
 Among other things, it promotes anxiety, depression, suicide, narcissism, and loss of creativity.”
 Parenting writer Katie Hurley wrote, “Through play, children learn to master their fears, assert their needs, process and cope with their emotions, and learn to get along with others.”

-Although it may look like they’re wasting time, kids involved in imaginative play are discovering what they like doing, what they want to learn more about, and how to interact successfully with others.
+Although it may look like they’re wasting time, kids involved in the imaginative play are discovering what they like doing, what they want to learn more about, and how to interact successfully with others.
 Scheduled classes, clubs, and sports activities, and adult-organized outings to museums and performances can be important enrichments, but kids’ lives shouldn’t be so tightly scheduled that there’s no time left for unstructured playtime.
 Too much focus on enrichment and achievement can actually impede children’s cognitive and emotional development.

 And when playtime happens in a natural setting, that’s even better, kids are calmer, more optimistic, healthier, more creative, and more academically successful when they spend lots of time outside.
 Outdoor playtime opens up a world of possibilities that can expand the imagination, stimulate all the senses, and free the spirit in ways that indoor activities and screen time can never do.